 Human rights

 The Czech Republic has notably advanced and protected human rights since gaining its independence.
-Still concerns, though, are prejudice against minorities and corruption.
+Still, concerns, though, are prejudice against minorities and corruption.
 The nation has moved recently toward tackling these problems by means of legislative adjustments and anti-corruption initiatives.

 Administrative divisions

-The Czech Republic boasts thirteen administrative areas, each with a governor and elected regional parliament.
+The Czech Republic boasts thirteen administrative areas, each with a governor and an elected regional parliament.
 The capital, Prague, is special in that it is a region rather than a part of any other location.
 Every region is divided into districts; the country boasts 76 districts total.
 For their citizens, these districts are in charge of offering fundamental services, including public transit, healthcare, and education.

 Economy